 - United Kingdom Council for Psychotherapy (UKCP).

 Carl advises clients at all stages of proceedings, including initial referral and investigation, interim orders and interim measures hearings, fitness to practise and professional conduct hearings and sanction reviews.
-He also assists clients with appeals against decisions.

 Carl is a member of the Association of Regulatory and Disciplinary Lawyers (ARDL).